Skip to content

 Jujutsu records the last seen position of a bookmark on each remote (just like Git's remote-tracking branches).
 This record is updated on every jj git fetch and jj git push of the bookmark.
 You can refer to the remembered remote bookmark positions with <bookmark name>@<remote name>, such as jj new main@origin. jj does not provide a way to manually edit these recorded positions.

 A remote bookmark can be associated with a local bookmark of the same name.
-This is called a tracked remote bookmark, which currently maps to a Git remote branch.
+This is called a tracked remote bookmark (which maps to a Git remote branch when using the Git backend).
 When you pull a tracked bookmark from a remote, any changes compared to the current record of the remote's state will be propagated to the corresponding local bookmark, which will be created if it doesn't exist already.

 Details: how fetch pulls bookmarks